device-automation-bus/dab-adapter-cpp/readme.md

                 {"textToSpeech",          true}};
 ```

-The jsonElment class also supports the has ( <"name"> ) method.
+The jsonElement class also supports the has ( <"name"> ) method.
 This can be used to detect if a jsonElement object has a specified name associated with it.
 By convention, a reference is returned to the value, so simply accessing a value in an object that does not contain that named value will create the name/value pair and return a reference to the value.

 This then allows you to programmatically create json objects.